The definability of $\mathbb{E}$ in self-iterable mice: Dodd structure

-For the iteration trees $\Uu$ we will encounter, $E^\Uu_\alpha$ will always be semi-close to $M^{*\Uu}_{\alpha+1}$, but ostensibly may not be close.
-We now show that semi-closeness gives a little more fine structural preservation than was established in \cite{fsit}.
-The argument is related to that for \cite[6.2(Claim 5)]{fsit} (though there, the extenders were always close to the relevant models), and to some of the preceding lemmas.
+For the iteration trees $\Uu$ we will encounter, $E^\Uu_\alpha$ will always be weakly amenable (over $M^{*\Uu}_{\alpha+1}$), but ostensibly may not be close to $M^{*\Uu}_{\alpha+1}$.
+We now show that weak amenability gives a little more fine structural preservation than was established in \cite{fsit}.
+The argument is related to that for \cite[6.2(Claim 5)]{fsit} (though there, the extenders were always close to the relevant models), and also related to some of the preceding lemmas.